leokolt/snood/README.md

-# snood
+# Snood CSS
-Snood.css - lightweight CSS Framework built on Grid Layout
+Snood - lightweight CSS Framework built on Grid Layout and other modern css goodies